theoreticallybrian/theoreticallybrian/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
-Random personal projects
+Personal SAAS projects
 - 💬 Ask me about ...
 Python,Php,nodejs,react,flask
 - 📫 How to reach me: brianrut3@gmail.com